Abstract Factory Pattern Tutorial

 select abstract product a

-6. Rename AbstractProductA to MainCourse at the bottom pane.
+6. Rename AbstractProductA to MainCourse in the bottom pane.

 rename abstract product a